,

 What is a plumbing crossover and how to deal with it?

-And that can be a problem.
+This can pose a significant problem.

 Highlights of plumbing crossover symptoms